 Hernandez also wrote about the dangers of worshipping false idols, not having much time left, and that he would await his daughter in Heaven.
 His suicide notes were later released to Hernandez’s lawyer, Jose Baez, who subsequently wrote a book about Hernandez’s case.

-Killer Inside: The Mind Of Aaron Hernandez Explores The Suicide Of Aaron Hernandez
+‘Killer Inside: The Mind Of Aaron Hernandez’ Explores The Suicide Of Aaron Hernandez

-“We are pleased justice is served in this case,” Bristol County District Attorney Thomas M. Quinn III said on Twitter at the time, “the antiquated practice of vacating a valid conviction is being eliminated and the victim’s family can get the closure they deserve.”
+“We are pleased justice is served in this case,” Bristol County District Attorney Thomas M. Quinn III said on Twitter at the time.
+“The antiquated practice of vacating a valid conviction is being eliminated and the victim’s family can get the closure they deserve.”

-As for Hernandez’s criminal motivations or the psychological issues that led to them, the growing evidence of a link between CTE and violent behavior and psychosis makes the question of Hernandez’s culpability in his crimes cloudier than many would like.
+As for Hernandez’s criminal motivations or the psychological issues that led to them, the growing evidence of a link between chronic traumatic encephalopathy (CTE) and violent behavior and psychosis makes the question of Hernandez’s culpability in his crimes cloudier than many would like.

-She said she’d never seen an athlete under the age of 46 with as much CTE-related brain damage as she found in Aaron Hernandez’s.
+According to NPR, she said she’d never seen an athlete under the age of 46 with as much CTE-related brain damage as she found in Aaron Hernandez’s.
 The effect that this damage had on any given specific aspect of Hernandez’s behavior is hard to isolate, but to believe that it was not a contributing factor — if not an overwhelming factor — in his decision to murder Odin Lloyd cannot be ignored.